Seth Lewis

-Seth Lewis is a Republican member of the Illinois House of Representatives from the 45th district.
-The 45th district, located in the Chicago area, includes all or parts of Addison, Bartlett, Bloomingdale, Carol Stream, Elk Grove Village, Hanover Park, Itasca, Roselle, Streamwood, Wayne, West Chicago, and Wood Dale.
+Seth Lewis is a Republican member of the Illinois Senate from the 24th district.
+He previously served as a member of the Illinois House of Representatives from the 45th district from 2021 to 2023.

 Electoral career

 Lewis began his career in public service as a Bartlett Fire Protection District Trustee.
 Lewis later ran for Illinois State Senate in the 23rd district in 2016 and 2018, but lost both elections to incumbent Tom Cullerton.

 In 2020, Lewis announced that he would be running against incumbent Diane Pappas in Illinois' 45th House District.
 Lewis defeated Pappas in the general election with 53% of the vote.

 Illinois House of Representatives

 Committees

 Currently, Lewis serves on seven committees and one subcommittee: the Transportation: Regulation, Roads committee, the Labor & Commerce committee, the Judiciary - Civil committee, the International Trade & Commerce committee, the Consumer Protection committee, the Appropriations-Human Services committee, the Civil Procedure & Tort Liability committee, and the Wage Policy & Study subcommittee.